SumeetRohilla/readPTU_FLIM/README.md

 - As an example a simple intensity image is plotted
 - User can investigate the fluorescence decays after drawing a rectangle on the intensity image <br/>
 ![Interactive Demo Snapshot](Test_FLIM_image_daisyPollen_PicoHarp_2.png)

+## Updates
+- 27 Aug, 2019: Piezo Scanner data readability added to the library